GfK: Acquisitions

 In April 2005, it acquired NOP World (originally National Opinion Polls), based mostly in the United Kingdom, the United States and Italy, which was rated the world's ninth largest market research business.

 In May 2008, it acquired an equity stake in Deep-Packet Inspection company Qosmos in order to track and monitor Internet usage for marketing research.

 In 2016, GfK acquired Netquest and Wakoopa.

-Organisation

-The management team consists of nine individuals (as of 22 February 2024):